 The Division fully intends to submit an annual report to the Colorado Regional Water Quality Control Board as required by Sections 3.3 and 9.3 of the Policy.
-The annual report will be provided to the RWQCB no later than February 1st of each year, and will include the preceding reporting period of January 1st to December 31st.
-The first annual report is anticipated to be submitted prior to February 1, 2016; and will include the information requested in the State Policy, as summarized below:
+The annual report will be provided to the RWQCB no later than February 1st of each year and will include the preceding reporting period of January 1st to December 31st.
+The annual report will include the information requested in the State Policy, as summarized below:

-- the number and location of OWTS related complaints, including a description of the Division response to resolve any justified complaints; - a summary report of the registered septage hauler permits issued for the calendar year; - the number, address location, and type of OWTS permit issued by the Division (i.e. new, repair, alteration, replacement, or abandonment);
+• the number and location of OWTS related complaints, including a description of the Division response to resolve any justified complaints;

-- the number, address location, and type of OWTS permit issued by the Division where a variance is granted to the minimum county standards; - the number and address location of OWTS permitted with supplemental treatment under the Advanced Protection Management Program for areas of special concern; and - water quality testing results from private and public water systems compiled as part of the local Groundwater Ambient Monitoring and Assessment Program for the Coyote Wells Aquifer and the Lower Colorado River Basin Aquifer areas of special groundwater concern as described in Section VI.
+- a summary report of the registered septage hauler permits issued for the calendar year; - the number, address location, and type of OWTS permit issued by the Division (i.e. new, repair, alteration, replacement, or abandonment); - the number, address location, and type of OWTS permit issued by the Division where a variance is granted to the minimum county standards; - the number and address location of OWTS permitted with supplemental treatment under the Advanced Protection Management Program for areas of special concern; and - water quality testing results from private and public water systems compiled as part of the local Groundwater Ambient Monitoring and Assessment Program for the Coyote Wells Aquifer and the Lower Colorado River Basin Aquifer areas of special groundwater concern as described in Section VI.